Previous Page Next Page

 3171 Non-FPS Criminal Matter Referred to Law

-The intake specialist refers the reporter to the appropriate law enforcement agencies and provides the phone numbers for each.
-He or she sends the report to law enforcement, regardless of whether the reporter agrees to contact law enforcement.
+The intake specialist refers the reporter to the appropriate law enforcement agency and provides the phone number.
+The intake specialist sends the report to law enforcement, regardless of whether the reporter agrees to contact law enforcement.

 If the I&R Non-FPS Criminal Matter Referred to Law involves any mention of human trafficking in Texas, the intake specialist notifies all of the following: